Somajiguda

 Somajiguda is a Commercial Centre of Hyderabad located on either sides of Raj Bhavan Road.
-It started as a peaceful residential locality but slowly has transformed into a modern business centre in Hyderabad, Telangana, India.
+It started as a residential locality but slowly transformed into a modern business centre in Hyderabad, Telangana, India.
 It is a hub of commercial activity with many jewellery, automobile and banking establishments running their businesses from here.
 Popular landmarks are Raj Bhavan, The Park and Yashoda hospital.
 Somajiguda has also gained importance because of its proximity to city centres such as Begumpet, Punjagutta and Khairtabad.
 The official residence of Governor of State of Telangana - the Raj Bhavan is in Somajiguda.

 Etymology

 Somajiguda is named after Sonaji Pandit, a Daftardar (revenue officer) in the estate of Raja Rai Rayan, a nobleman of Hyderabad in 1853.
-A mansion was built by the then Raja of the Rai Rayan estate during the rule of Nasir-ud-Daulah for Sonaji Pandit as a respect towards his service and popularity.
+A mansion was built by the then Raja of the Rai Rayan estate during the rule of Nasir-ud-Daulah for Sonaji Pandit to honour his service.
 Sonaji Pandit resided in this mansion in his entire life.
 Over time Sonaji-Guda (Guda meaning place in the local dialect of Telugu) became Somajiguda.